chenquzhao/19T1-COMP9414/README.md

 # COMP9414
 Artificial Intelligence 19 T1

-Personal assignments and lecture slides collection for COMP9414, always updated a period after due date.
+Personal assignments and lecture slides collection for COMP9414.
+Complying with UNSW Policy on Academic Honesty and Plagiarism, the assignments are always uploaded at least seven days after the deadline.

 Assignment 1: Prolog programming